bkrmendy/crafting_interpreters/Readme.md

 ### Visitor function instead of visitor class
 Since expressions are represented by `std::shared_ptr`s, it's pretty easy to "pattern match" by "std::dynamic_pointer_cast"-ing in a cascade of `if`s.
 Another possibility would have been to use `std::variant` and `std::visit`.

+### Testint
+The book completely glosses over testing, which (in my opinion) is not a great thing, testing interpreters/compilers is far from trivial.
+I use approval tests for parsing.